excelsior-oss/excelsior-jet-gradle-plugin/README.md

   - `disabled` - prevents the service from being started by the system, a user, or any dependent service.

 * `startServiceAfterInstall` -  specifies if the service should be started immediately after installation.
-   Available only for `excelsior-installer` `packaging` parameter.
+   Available only for the `excelsior-installer` `packaging` parameter.

 *  `dependencies` - list of other service names on which the service depends.

-The plugin will create the `install.bat`/`uninstall.bat` scripts in the `build/jet/app` to install/uninstall the service manually based on provided parameters above to test it.
+Based on the above parameters, the plugin will create the `install.bat`/`uninstall.bat` scripts in the `target/jet/app` directory to enable you to install and uninstall the service manually to test it.
-If you opt for `excelsior-installer` packaging type, the service will be installed automatically after the package installation.
+If you opt for the `excelsior-installer` packaging type, the service will be registered automatically during package installation.

-**Note:** The plugin does not support creation of Excelsior Installer packages for Windows Services for Excelsior JET 11.0 version due to a missing respective functionality in `xpack` utility.
+**Note:** The plugin does not support creation of Excelsior Installer packages for Windows Services using Excelsior JET 11.0, as the respective functionality is missing in the `xpack` utility.
-However it works for Excelsior JET 11.3 and above.
+It only works for Excelsior JET 11.3 and above.

 **Note:** You may build a multi-app executable runnable as both plain application and Windows service.
 For that set `appType` parameter to "windows-service" and `multiApp` parameter to `true`.